Researching how to copyright a book is a smart move as a modern author, and one you shouldn't shy away from – even if it sounds legally complex.

 For online processing, the fee can be $35 or $55.00 for a single basic online registration.
 For standard mail processing, the fee is $85.00.

-How to copyright a book for free
+How do you copyright a book for free?

+Want to know how to copyright a book for free?
 Your book is technically copyrighted for free the moment you create it, just as if it were any other work of art.
 However, many authors seek more copyright protection and choose to pay the fee to officially register a book copyright.

 In the United States, as we have just looked at, you go through the U.S. Copyright Office for all matters related to book copyrighting (and other copyrighting related formats).
 Your book must be registered first with this office before any legal action can be pursued.